KiDS-Legacy: Constraining dark energy, neutrino mass, and curvature: Constraints on extended models

 The CMB \citep[e.g.][]{PlanckCollab_CMB2020,2025arXiv250620707C} yields strong constraints on $\Omega_K$ via the position of the first acoustic peak in the CMB angular power spectrum.
 Due to its degeneracy with the matter density, a combination with BAO data tightens constraints significantly, providing ${\Omega_K = (0.26\pm 0.11)\times 10^{-2}}$ roughly $2\sigma$ away from spatial flatness.

-\Cref{fig:OK} displays the constraints on $\Omega_K$ together with $S_8$ from KiDS, lensing, low-$z$ and all considered probes in black, red, blue and green, respectively.
+\Cref{fig:OK} displays the constraints on $\Omega_K$ together with $S_8$ from KiDS, lensing, low-$z$, and all considered probes in black, red, blue, and green, respectively.
 The dashed line indicates a spatially flat universe, and $\Omega_K$ is shown over the whole prior range.
-One can see that KiDS alone provides only mild constraints on $\Omega_K$, as it hits the prior edge for $\Omega_K > 0$, while providing mild constraints for $\Omega_K < 0$.
+One can see that KiDS alone provides only mild constraints on $\Omega_K$, as it lies within the prior edge for $\Omega_K > 0$ and within the prior edge for $\Omega_K < 0$.
 This is expected, as measuring spatial curvature requires a meaningful observation of absolute physical scales, which lensing struggles to provide.
 Alternatively, adding CMB lensing already increases the constraining power substantially, as it provides measurements on larger scales and can therefore resolve the peak of the matter power spectrum, providing constraints on $\Omega_\mathrm{m}$ and hence $\Omega_K$, yielding

 Adding BAO to cosmic shear provides similar constraints, again via breaking the $\Omega_\mathrm{m}$ degeneracy.
 The influence of the constraints on $S_8$ is negligible.
 Adding the CMB recovers the constraints provided in \citet{2025arXiv250620707C} due to the high signal-to-noise ratio of the acoustic peak position.